 Over the past couple of years we’ve seen the bezels on the iPhone, iPad, MacBook Air and other Apple products reduce and the screens get bigger.
 In comparison, the iMac bezels look positively huge!
 Just imagine how big that screen could be if those bezels were smaller.

 Want to get an idea of how an iMac with smaller bezels could look?
-Check out Apple's new Pro Display XDR which will launch later in 2019 (pictured below).
-The new display will have tiny 9mm border around the edge of the screen.
+Check out Apple's new Pro Display XDR (pictured below).
+The new display has a tiny 9mm border around the edge of the screen.

 It’s not cool enough